unrealisticfaces/site-blocker/README.md

 ```
 You can now block any websites using server application, Enjoy!
 ```
-#### IMPORTANT NOTE: In order to take effect any changes you made restart the client machine and re-open the server app
+#### LAST NOTE: In order to take effect any changes you made restart the client machine and re-open the server app

 ## Tutorial Video